HappyFrowl/documentation/Linux/Networking.md

 ### Netplan
+* The network configuration utility developed by Canonical
+* It provides a network configuration abstraction over the currently supported two “backend” system (“renderer” in Netplan terminology): networkd and NetworkManager
-* `netplan`
+* **netplan yml files**
-    * YAML network configuration abstraction for various backends
+  * Netplan provides the ability to set network configuration using yaml files
-    * It is a way of declaratively ocnfigure interface devices
+    * It is a way of declaratively configure interface devices
+    * There are three locations in which Netplan configuration files can be placed.
+In order of priority they are:
+      * `/run/netplan`
+      * `/etc/netplan`
+      * `/lib/netplan`
 * **Configuration**
-    * `/etc/netplan/*`
+    * `/etc/netplan/*.yml`
     * `netplan try`
         * Command to run to test the changes
     * `netplan apply`